 The Newmar Corporation Limited Warranty was provided to you by your selling dealer prior to purchase.
 Please refer to this document when inquiring about the Newmar Warranty.
-To receive an additional copy, please write to:
+To receive an additional copy, please refer to the contact information under "Customer Relations" below.